beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 The polymer HTML must have a semantic markup, use semantic Classes  Beyond appropriate element names, classes and IDs are semantic: they describe themselves without specifying.

-If we detect a node of the DOM that will have a lot of access and this node isn't inside a DOM-IF or a DOM-REPEAT, we recommend labeling it with an id, because polymer indexes this nodes.
-We can access this with ```this.$.id```, saving the search.
+If we detect a node of the DOM that will have a lot of access and this node isn't inside a DOM-IF or a DOM-REPEAT, we recommend labeling it with an id, because polymer indexes those nodes.
+We can access them with ```this.$.id```.

 Make accessible our component,use correctly ARIA-ROLES.